 When someone is killed due to the negligent acts of another, it is a wrongful death.
 Many wrongful deaths are caused by motor vehicle accidents, such as those involving motorcycles, 18-wheelers, or impaired drivers.
 Wrongful deaths can also be caused by unsafe premises, dangerous drugs, defective medical devices, or dangerous working conditions.
+We are ready to fight for the rights of those who have lost their loved ones due to negligence.
+In order to make your case, we start by proving who or what was at fault, by taking these actions:

 In Texas, wrongful death compensation is limited to the spouse, children, and parents.
 Siblings and grandparents are not eligible for compensation.
 Each eligible person’s compensation depends on their closeness to the deceased person and how much financial support they could have reasonably anticipated receiving from the deceased person.
 Generally, the compensation awards are not equal among the beneficiaries.